Indirect Response Marketing: Where Direct Response & Branding Intersect

 During a Phoenix Open golf tournament in Scottsdale, AZ, numerous clients, referring partners, and people who saw them mentioned hearing the company on the radio ALL the time.
 Although it’s a small sample size, we believe our client is starting to benefit from indirect response marketing by combining direct response and brand marketing.

 Indirect response marketing is digital too.
 Why does a branded advertiser doing push marketing see better search results?
 Because people naturally search for names of advertised products.
-When someone Googles using broad keywords and a branded paid search ad appears, a click is more likely due to page position and product familiarity: brand marketing, direct response marketing, and indirect response marketing working in concert.
+When someone Googles using broad keywords and a branded paid search ad appears, a click is more likely due to page position and product familiarity: brand marketing, direct response marketing, and indirect response marketing work in concert.
 The parallels between branding marketing and direct response marketing are closer than ever before.

 Most of our clients benefit from running direct marketing and brand marketing campaigns concurrently.
 It’s the best way to find out how a business sales cycle works.
 Combining approaches reveals what percent of sales close immediately and what percent of sales take longer.
 Colling Media is in the business of helping grow businesses, and we recommend clients invest in both strategies for maximum advertising results.

-Colling Media helps companies grow by combining direct response marketing with brand marketing campaign.
+Colling Media helps companies grow by combining direct response marketing with the brand marketing campaign.

 For more on how Colling Media can help your business, contact us to schedule a meeting.